-A meniscus is a fibrous cartilage structure that is situated between the femur (thigh bone) and tibia (lower leg) which acts to absorb shock that the body sustains during movement and activity.
-This ensures that the knee joint surfaces remain healthy and undamaged.
+The meniscus is a fibrous cartilage structure that is situated between the femur (thigh bone) and tibia (lower leg) and acts to absorb shock that the body sustains during movement and activity.
+This ensures that the knee joint surface remains healthy and undamaged.
 The meniscus of the knee consists of a medial meniscus and lateral meniscus portion.
-It is common for individuals to suffer a meniscus injury during an activity such as twisting the knee while it is slightly flexed.
-Given this, sports players or recreational athletes common experience meniscus injuries.
-As with many musculoskeletal related problems, as we age our meniscus becomes more susceptible to degeneration and tears due to knee joint arthritis.
+It’s common for people to suffer a meniscus injury during activities such as twisting the knee while it’s slightly flexed.
+Sports players or recreational athletes commonly experience meniscus injuries.
+As you get older your meniscus becomes more susceptible to degeneration and tears due to knee joint arthritis.
 In situations like this surgical intervention may be warranted to repair the knee joint surface and meniscus injury.

-Characteristically an individual will present to a musculoskeletal therapist such as a Chiropractor or Physiotherapist and report that they experienced the onset of knee pain following activity.
-During discussion it may be noted that they noticed a twisting injury while bending, landing or jumping.
+People who consult with a Sports Chiropractor or Physiotherapist will usually report that they experienced the onset of knee pain following activity.
+During discussion it may be noted that they felt a twisting injury while bending, landing or jumping.
 Associated symptoms of meniscus injury include:

-If you’re experiencing any of these symptoms than it is highly likely that you have suffered a meniscus injury and/or a knee ligament injury.
+If you’re experiencing any of these symptoms than it’s highly likely that you have suffered a meniscus injury and/or a knee ligament injury.
 Clinical examination is recommended.